JGuillaumin/one_week_one_paper/week_46_drop_activation/README.md

 - 3 notebooks (same code, just different networks) with seeded initialization (same initial random weights)

+## Drop Activation: new activation layer which combines Dropout and ReLU (and it's compatible with BatchNorm!)

-## Comparision: ReLUxDropout, Drop Activation and Randomized ReLU
+## Comparision: ReLU, Drop Activation and Randomized ReLU